strvcom/ios-networking/README.md

 )
 ```

-### Storage
+### EndpointRequestStorageProcessor <a name="endpointRequestStorageProcessor"></a>
 Networking provides an ``EndpointRequestStorageProcessor`` which allows for requests and responses to be saved locally into the file system.
 Requests are stored in a sequential manner.
 Each session is kept in its own dedicated folder.
 The ``EndpointRequestStorageModel`` includes both successful and erroneous data.

 Initialise by optionally providing a `FileManager` instance, `JSONEncoder` to be used during request/response data encoding and a configuration.
-The configuration allows you to set optionally a multiPeerSharing configuration if you wish to utilize the multipeer connectivity feature for sharing the ``EndpointRequestStorageModel`` with devices using the `MultipeerConnectivity` framework.
+The configuration allows you to set optionally a multiPeerSharing configuration if you wish to utilise the multipeer connectivity feature for sharing the ``EndpointRequestStorageModel`` with devices using the `MultipeerConnectivity` framework.

 ```swift
 init(